tldr-pages/tldr/pages/common/scalafmt.md

 > Configurations are stored in the `.scalafmt.conf` file.
 > More information: <https://scalameta.org/scalafmt>.

-- Reformat all the `.scala` files in the current directory recursively:
+- Reformat all `.scala` files in the current directory recursively:

 `scalafmt`